AmirHadifar/CKYParser/README.md

 **CKY Parser | PCFG | Statistical Parser**

-This is a simple project for **NLP** courses (Dr.Momtazi).
+This is a simple Homework for **NLP** course (Dr.Momtazi).
 It's written with Java 1.8 and compiled with Intellij (C.E 2016)

 You can find good article about Algorithm [here][1], [here][2] & [here][3]

 Use
 -------
-It take three .txt file as input and write output result in **PenTreeBank** format.
+It take three .txt files as input and write result in **PenTreeBank** format.

 (you can also print it as Table by using **parser.printTable**)